Psychological Assessment and Testing

 We offer comprehensive psychological assessment and testing services for families who are concerned that their child may have an Autism Spectrum Disorder, ADHD, learning problems, or other related disorders.
 We currently serve individuals from birth through 17 years of age.
 We also provide re-evaluation services for children and adolescents who already have previous diagnoses of ASD, ADHD, or a learning disorder for families interested in updated information on their child’s current functioning.

-All psychological evaluations include a detailed interview with parents, psychological testing with your child or teen, and a meeting to discuss results of the assessment.
+All psychological evaluations include a detailed interview with parents, psychological testing with your child or teen, a meeting to discuss results of the assessment, and a final report.
 Our assessment methods are tailored based on your goals for your child, and the plan for the psychological evaluation will be discussed with you at the end of your first visit to our clinic.
 Please see below for a list of our psychological testing services.

 Comprehensive psychological testing for children 5 and older